Night Terrors (Star Trek: The Next Generation)

 "Night Terrors" is the 91st episode of the American science fiction television series Star Trek: The Next Generation; the 17th episode of the fourth season.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise investigates a derelict starship while Deanna Troi has strange dreams.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise investigates a derelict starship while Deanna Troi has strange dreams, and the crew begins to behave erratically.

 This episode was aired on television on March 18, 1991.
 The episode guest stars John Vickery as Hagan.